marcomd/turbo_chat/README.md

 ## Summary

-In this first part the application is set up with the basic structure:
+With reference to the tutorial, this list shows how progression is handled:

 - Part 1
   - authentication